 You can receive a daily email newsletter or just, for example, book reviews or the best videos with cats of the week.
 Or one cute dog every day (like me).

-The Russian media “Oh dear, you’re a transformer!” does the same.
+The media “Oh dear, you’re a transformer!” does the same.
 Though they only have five kinds of mailing lists, even this choice eliminates a lot of questions and issues.

 Once again: segment your audience.
 Customers can be classified by contact details, channels, activity, geography, actions, and so on.
 You can use not only lists but also tags for the purposes of segmentation.